ameyakarnad/HowAmericaFlies/edav_howamericaflies.md

 ![](edav_howamericaflies_files/figure-markdown_github/unnamed-chunk-21-1.png)

--   April to June is the beginning of summer and we can see the difference as the performance of airports in northern united staes improves with the exception of east cost.
+-   April to June is the beginning of summer and we can see the difference as the performance of airports in northern United States improves with the exception of East coast.
--   Florida is the worst affected state at this time of the year, owing to the fact that it is the prefered holiday destination for the americans.
-Simply due to the increase in air traffic at thsi time of the year.
-The average delay takes a hit.
+-   Florida is the worst affected state at this time of the year, owing to the fact that it is the preferred holiday destination for Americans.
+Simply due to the increase in air traffic at this time of the year, the average delay takes a hit.

 ### Figure 4.3.4.4: Choropleth - Delay with Seasons \[July - August'2017\]